Accommodation | International

 and with more choice of accommodation.

-There are also public transport buses that will take
+There are also public transport buses that will take you

-all the way up to Cape Tribulation.
+the way up to Cape Tribulation.

 Country